chris-46/Ruby-The-Odin-Project/README.md

     - The to_s Methods ✅
     - More about self ✅
     - Summary  ✅
-    - Exercises: More on MyCar ✅
+    - Exercises: More on `MyCar` ✅

-  - Inheritance
+  - Inheritance ✅
     - Class Inheritance ✅
     - super ✅
-    - Mixing in Modules
+    - Mixing in Modules ✅
-    - Inheritance vs Modules
+    - Inheritance vs Modules ✅
-    - Method Lookup Path
+    - Method Lookup Path ✅
-    - More Modules
+    - More Modules ✅
-    - Private, Protected, and Public
+    - Private, Protected, and Public ✅
-    - Accidental Method Overriding
+    - Accidental Method Overriding ✅
-    - Summary
+    - Exercises: `Vehicle` and `MyCar` ✅
 - Project Management
 - Linting and RuboCop
 - Project: Tic Tac Toe